Constance Wu: Career

-Early work and Fresh Off the Boat (2006–2016)
+2006–2016: Early work and Fresh Off the Boat

 In New York City, Wu got roles onstage and in independent movies.
 She made her screen debut with a supporting role in Stephanie Daley (2006).
 She later had supporting roles in Year of the Fish and The Architect.
 On television, she appeared in episodes of Law & Order: Special Victims Unit, Torchwood, and Covert Affairs, and had a recurring role as Laudine Lee on the ABC soap opera One Life to Live in 2007.
 In an interview, Wu stated that she impulsively moved to Los Angeles from New York in 2010 after a heartbreak.
 In Los Angeles, she was cast in Sound of My Voice, directed by Zal Batmanglij.
 From 2012 to 2017, Wu starred in the web series EastSiders.
 She won two Indie Series Awards, both for Best Ensemble - Drama in 2014 and 2016.
 She was also nominated for two Indie Series Awards, one for Best Supporting Actress - Drama and the other for Best Guest Actress - Drama in those same years.

-In 2014, Wu participated in Sundance Screenwriters' Lab with two emerging Asian-American directors, Yung Chang and Christopher Yogi, in what she felt was a unique opportunity to support fellow Asian storytellers.
+In 2015, Wu participated in Sundance Screenwriters' Lab with two emerging Asian-American directors, Yung Chang and Christopher Yogi, in what she felt was a unique opportunity to support fellow Asian storytellers.
 In 2014, after landing a role in one unsuccessful comedy pilot, Wu won the lead role in the ABC comedy series Fresh Off the Boat alongside Randall Park.
 The series is loosely based on the life of chef and food personality Eddie Huang and his book Fresh Off the Boat: A Memoir.
 The series premiered in 2015, and Wu received critical acclaim for her performance.
-E! named her a breakout star of the 2014-15 television season.
-For her role as Jessica Huang, she received four nominations for The Critics' Choice Television Award for Best Actress in a Comedy Series and two Television Critics Association TCA Award for Individual Achievement in Comedy.
+E! named her a breakout star of the 2014–15 television season.
+For her role as Jessica Huang, she received four nominations for the Critics' Choice Television Award for Best Actress in a Comedy Series, tying with Amy Poehler as the second most nominated actress in the category behind Julia Louis-Dreyfus.
+She was also nominated for two TCA Awards for Individual Achievement in Comedy.